 As the capital city of Denmark, Copenhagen offers visitors the chance to view royal history and world-class culture, as well as experience the relaxed vibes of this European city.
 Many locals and tourists would agree that the Tivoli Gardens

 tops the list of not-to-be-missed sites in Copenhagen.
 This fantastic amusement park dates to 1843 and is widely credited as the inspiration behind the Disney theme parks.
-It’s easy to reach with your rental car, and there's plenty of discounted parking.
+It’s easy to reach with your Copenhagen Rental Car, and there's plenty of discounted parking.

-To get the most out of your rental car, take a day trip to see more of Denmark.
+Take advantage of Copenhagen Car Rental’s unlimited km/miles (up to 27-days) and head out for a day trip to see more of Denmark.
 Copenhagen is well situated for many interesting journeys.
-With less than an hour’s drive, you can access North Zealand simply, where many World Heritage sites dot the magnificent sandy shores and seaside resorts.
+With less than an hour drive, you can access North Zealand where many wonderful sites and resorts dot the magnificent sandy shores.
+You’ll find Kronborg Castle

-Important Info About Driving Your Rental Car in Copenhagen
+Driving a Rental Car in Copenhagen and Denmark

-- If you are visiting from the EU, Australia, USA, or Canada, you do not need an international license to drive in Copenhagen.
+- If you are visiting from the EU, Australia, USA, or Canada, you do not need an international license to drive a rental car in Copenhagen.

 - In general, the driving rules and regulations are similar to the rest of the EU.
 Cars drive in the right lane and pass in the left.

-- All passengers must wear a seatbelt, and children under 1.3 m/4.3 feet tall must use a booster or car seat.
+- All rental car passengers must wear a seatbelt, and children under 1.3 m/4.3 feet tall must use a booster or car seat.

 - The speed limit in Denmark towns and cities is 50 kph/31 mph.
-On open roads, it is 80 kph/49 mph, and on major four-lane highways it is 130 kph/81 mph.
-These are strictly enforced.
+On open roads, it is 80 kph/49 mph, and on major four-lane highways, it is 130 kph/81 mph.
+These limits are strictly enforced.

 - Bicycling is common in all parts of the city, and cyclists have right of way.

-- It is prohibited to use a mobile phone while driving; only a built-in hands-free system is allowed (not a headset).
+- It is prohibited to use a mobile phone while driving your rental car; only a built-in hands-free system is allowed (not a headset).